On the Runway

 So why am I still on the runway?

 I’ve had many good experiences in the Land of Israel over the years but they were, in the main, in the context of “holidays”: either school or work breaks.
-Now I realise, having followed Breslev teachings for a few years, what a mistake that is – to think of Hashem’s palace as a holiday destination.
+Now I realize, having followed Breslev teachings for a few years, what a mistake that is – to think of Hashem’s palace as a holiday destination.

 It’s been interesting for me to note that this major shift in outlook has taken place outside of Israel as I haven’t had the opportunity to visit our spiritual homeland for six years and the last trip was unusually difficult.
-Six years’ ago I wasn’t working and had initially planned to come to Israel for a couple of months; I had the whole trip planned, who I was staying with in Har Nof, the sem of choice, but at the last minute I decided it wasn’t what I wanted to do.
+Six years’ ago I wasn’t working and had initially planned to come to Israel for a couple of months; I had the whole trip planned, who I was staying with in Har Nof, the seminary of choice, but at the last minute I decided it wasn’t what I wanted to do.
 It seemed a bit overwhelming; I was very tired and felt too pressured.
 I opted for yet another “hotel holiday” thinking that would be more relaxing but Hashem decided to give me a virus which put paid to the few interesting activities I had planned including a shidduch.
 Not only that but I was extremely unhappy in the hotel although it was a frum one; I felt quite disconnected from Hashem, as if the walls of the hotel were creating a barrier between me and Him.
 I felt, after all the years of coming to Israel even with the recent connection to some religious cousins, this time round everything seemed very static as though a stage in my life had come to an end.
 In a state of absolute despondency I curtailed my visit and came back to London 2 days early.
 A thought crossed my mind that I wouldn’t be coming back for a while and when I did it would be with a one-way ticket.

 This trip was a wake-up call because I’d been there, done that, and now what?